sobiaidrees1/polyASignalMap/README.md

 # polyA Signal Mapping [polyASignalMap]

 ## Background
 Understanding the regulation of gene expression is fundamental in molecular biology.
-One critical aspect involves mapping upstream sequences, particularly those containing polyadenylation signals (polyA).
 Polyadenylation is a key post-transcriptional modification where a stretch of adenine nucleotides (A) is added to the 3' end of mRNA molecules.
 These signals are crucial for mRNA stability, transport from the nucleus to the cytoplasm, and initiation of translation.
 Polyadenylation signals, typically represented by sequences like "AATAAA" or variants thereof, are recognized by specific protein complexes that cleave the nascent mRNA transcript and add a poly(A) tail.
 The exact positioning and strength of these signals influence the efficiency and regulation of gene expression.
 Therefore, accurately mapping these signals within genomic sequences is essential for deciphering gene regulatory mechanisms.

 ## Key Components
-This pipeline automates the workflow for downloading genomic data, processing polyadenylation sequences, and performing sequence alignment using STAR.
+This pipeline automates the workflow for downloading genomic data, processing polyadenylation sequences, and performing sequence alignment.
 It integrates multiple scripts to facilitate a seamless data processing workflow from start to finish.

 ## Unique Features